Reset the Windows Administrator Password

 Prepare a strong replacement password in your manager so you can paste it the moment Windows unlocks.

-Step 1 – Open the VPS Dashboard
+Step 1 – Open the VPS Control Panel

 Log in